Simele massacre: Looting of villages

 While these killings were taking place, nearby Kurdish, Arab and Yazidi tribes were encouraged to loot Assyrian villages.
 Kurdish tribes of Gulli, Sindi and Selivani were encouraged by the mayor of Zakho to loot villages to the northeast of Simele, while Yazidis and Kurds also raided Assyrian villages in Shekhan and Amadiya.
 Most women and children from those villages took refuge in Simele and Dohuk.

 On 9 August, the Arab tribes of Shammar and Jubur started crossing to the east bank of the Tigris and raiding Assyrian villages on the plains to the south of Dohuk.
 They were mostly driven by the loss of a large part of their own livestock to drought in the previous years.

 More than 60 Assyrian villages were looted.
-While women and children were mostly allowed to take refuge in neighbouring villages, men were sometimes rounded up and handed over to the army, by whom they were shot.
+While women and children were mostly allowed to take refuge in neighboring villages, men were sometimes rounded up and handed over to the army, by whom they were shot.
 Some villages were completely burned down and most of them were later inhabited by Kurds.

 Massacre in Simele

 The town of Simele became the last refuge for Assyrians fleeing from the looted villages.
 The mayor of Zakho arrived with a military force on 8 and 9 August to disarm the city.
 During that time thousands of refugees flocked around the police post in the town, where they were told by officials that they would be safe under the Iraqi flag.

 10 August saw the arrival of Kurdish and Arab looters who, undeterred by the local police, took away the freshly cut wheat and barley.
 During the night of 10–11 August, the Arab inhabitants of Simele joined the looting.
-The Assyrian villagers could only watch as their Arab neighbours drove their flocks before them.
+The Assyrian villagers could only watch as their Arab neighbors drove their flocks before them.

 On 11 August the villagers were ordered to leave the police post and return to their homes, which they began to do with some reluctance.
 As they were heading back Iraqi soldiers in armoured cars arrived, and the Iraqi flag flying over the police post was pulled down.
 Without warning or obvious provocation, the troops began to fire indiscriminately into the defenseless Assyrians.
 Ismael Abbawi Tohalla, the commanding officer, then ordered his troops not to target women.